What is a Frequency Table?

+A frequency table lists a set of values and how often each one appears.
 Frequency is the number of times a specific data value occurs in your dataset.
-A frequency table lists a set of values and how often each one appears.
-They help you understand which data values are common and which are rare.
+These tables help you understand which data values are common and which are rare.
 These tables organize your data and are an effective way to present the results to others.
 Frequency tables are also known as frequency distributions because they allow you to understand the distribution of values in your dataset.

 For example, if 18 students have pet dogs, dog ownership has a frequency of 18.
 A frequency table of pet ownership will list various types of pets and their frequencies, including dogs.

 Frequency distribution tables are a great way to find the mode for datasets.

 In this post, learn how to create and interpret frequency tables for different types of data.
 I’ll also show you the next steps for a more thorough analysis.

 How to Make Frequency Distribution Tables for Different Data Types

 You can make frequency tables for various types of data, including categorical, ordinal, and continuous.
 Categorical and ordinal data have natural groupings that you’ll use in the frequency distribution.
 However, for continuous data, you need to create logical groups for the frequency distribution.

 Frequency tables display distributions for one variable, such as type of pet or dining satisfaction.
 When you need to assess two categorical variables together, use a contingency table instead.
 Learn more about Contingency Table: Definition, Examples & Interpreting.